-QM.6 Combined low impedance microphone module and triple chime
+QM.6 Combined low impedance microphone module, triple chime, and phantom supply (from issue QM.6-1 onwards)

-This consists of an M.6 module combined with a two-tone chime generator board.
-For information on gain adjustment etc., see M.6 details above.
-The green wire link for the bass cut is located on the print side of the board.
-The flying lead of the CM.6 should be connected to the printed circuit board pin marked "- trigger" adjacent to the module rear support on the main circuit board.
-This is the trigger connection and operates simultaneously with priority access and therefore the CM.6 should always be used in a priority module position.
-Injection of the "ding-dang-dong" signal relative to the microphone signal is adjusted by the small trimmer resistor marked "INJECTION" and the best setting will be found by experiment.
+This consists of a version of an M.6 module combined with a three-tone chime generator board.

-The trimmer resistor on the chime PCB marked "PITCH" adjusts both the speed and pitch of the chime sequence simultaneously.
+For information on gain adjustment, bass cut, 0V earth lift, phantom supply, etc., see M.6 details above.
+The flying lead of the QM.6 should be connected to the printed circuit board pin marked "- trigger" adjacent to the module rear support on the main circuit board.
+This is the trigger connection and operates simultaneously with priority access and therefore the QM.6 should always be used in a priority module position.
+Injection of the "ding-dang-dong" signal relative to the microphone signal is adjusted by the small trimmer resistor marked "CHIME INJECT" and the best setting will be found by experiment.
+The trimmer resistor on the chime PCB marked "CHIME PITCH" adjusts both the speed and pitch of the chime sequence simultaneously.